 gray-The SI (International System of Units) unit of absorbed dose.
-One gray is equal to an absorbed dose of 1 joule per kilogram (1 gray is equal to 100 rads).
+One gray is equal to an absorbed dose of 1 joule per kilogram (1 gray is equal to 100 rad).
 (The joule is the SI unit of energy.)
 (See absorbed dose.)

-Greater-Than-Class C (GTCC)-Low-level radioactive waste that exceeds the concentration limits established for Class C waste in 10 Code of Federal Regulations (CFR) 61.55.
+Greater-Than-Class C (GTCC)-Low-level radioactive waste that exceeds the concentration limits established for Class C waste in 10 CFR 61.55.
 Greater-Than-Class C waste and transuranic waste can represent similar wastes.
-Waste containing transuranics that may be Greater-Than-Class C by U.S. Nuclear Regulatory Commission classification could be considered transuranic by the U.S. Department of Energy.
+Waste containing transuranics that may be Greater-Than-Class C by U.S. Nuclear Regulatory Commission (NRC) classification could be considered transuranic by DOE.